oVirt/ovirt-site/source/feature/networklinking.html.md

 A vnic on a running VM can have 4 states (If the VM is down, its state represent its behavoiur when he"ll get up)

-1. Plugged, Connected- The Vnic is defined on the VM and connected to the Network.
+1. Activte - Plugged & Connected- The Vnic is defined on the VM and connected to the Network.
-2. Plugged.
-Disconnected- The Vnic is defined on the VM and isn't connected to any network.
+2. Plugged & Disconnected- The Vnic is defined on the VM and isn't connected to any network.
-3. Unpluged, Connected- The Vnic is not defined on the VM.
+3. Unpluged & Connected- The Vnic is not defined on the VM.
 When the Vnic will be plugged it will be automatically connected to the Network.
-4. Unplugged, Disconnected- The Vnic is not defined on the VM.
+4. Unplugged & Disconnected- The Vnic is not defined on the VM.
 When the Vnic will be plugged it won't be connected to any network.

 #### GUI